 In December 2019, the Company advanced \$420 thousand to a member of our management team to cover the personal payroll and income taxes on their taxable income from NSO exercises.
-This employee repaid the Company in the full amount on January 6, 2020.
+This employee repaid the Company in full in January 2020.